-- Launching a diversity Learning Journey Series featuring speakers from diverse backgrounds speaking on their life and career experiences. - Developing a standardized framework to track and identify Disadvantaged Business Enterprises (DBEs), such as minority-, women-, and veteran-owned vendors to provide baseline metrics. - Initiating targeted recruitment and relationship development at HBCUs and with diverse industry groups. - Conducting a diversity and equity audit for baseline information and target setting.
+- Launching a diversity education series for employees - Developing a standardized framework to track and identify Disadvantaged Business Enterprises (DBEs), such as minority-, women-, and veteran-owned vendors to provide baseline metrics. - Initiating targeted recruitment and relationship development at HBCUs and with diverse industry groups. - Conducting a diversity and equity audit for baseline information and target setting.

-- Recognizing diversity and inclusion months and celebrations. - Partnering with external organizations to provide tutoring for school-aged children. - Gathering employee sentiment around DEIA efforts through an annual inclusion and belonging survey. - Requiring company-wide training on implicit bias, cultural intelligence, microaggressions, and psychological safety. - Ensuring our Corporate Governance/Nominating Committee considers diversity when nominating new Board trustees (see Governance, Leadership section for more information). - Hiring a DEI professional to provide external and best-in-class insights into our internal programs and procedures
+- Recognizing diversity and inclusion months and celebrations. - Gathering employee sentiment around DEIA efforts through an inclusion and belonging survey. - Requiring company-wide training on implicit bias, cultural intelligence, microaggressions, and psychological safety. - Ensuring our Corporate Governance/Nominating Committee considers diversity when nominating new Board trustees (see Governance, Leadership section for more information).